inveniosoftware/docs-invenio-rdm/docs/maintenance/internals/validation.md

 **Why?**

+So that characters disallowed in different formats are not inadvertently present.
 A typical example is a user that copy/pastes a title from a PDF and inadvertently copies hidden unicode characters.
-These characters might not be allowed in e.g. XML documents, and hence we cannot generate e.g. a DataCite XML export format.
+These characters might not be allowed in e.g. XML documents, and hence would break the DataCite XML export format.

 **Low-level**